 Caputa is a tiny town located in the state of South Dakota.
 With a population of 32 people and just one neighborhood, Caputa is the 139th largest community in South Dakota.
-Much of the housing stock in Caputa was built prior to World War II, making it one of the older and more historic towns in the country.
+Caputa has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Caputa real estate is some of the most expensive in South Dakota, although Caputa house values don't compare to the most expensive real estate in the U.S.